FunnelKit

 Real time data for woocommerce google analytics integration

-Since all the events got captured, it means the events are successfully getting fired over Universal Analytics ID as well.
+Since all the events were captured, it means they are successfully being fired to the Google Analytics ID.

-The data and reports for a particular day will get generated after 24-48 hours.
+The data and reports for a particular day will be generated after 24 to 48 hours.
 You can view and analyze these metrics from there as well.

-This means that events are successfully getting tracked for Google Analytics 4 as well as Universal Analytics property in your WooCommerce store.
+This means that events are successfully getting tracked for the Google Analytics 4 property in your WooCommerce store.

 This is how you can test and verify the Universal and Google Analytics 4 implementation and events firing/capturing on your WooCommerce store.